Lithuania in the Eurovision Song Contest 2020: Semi-finals

-The two semi-finals of the competition aired from the LRT studios in Vilnius on 1 and 8 February 2020 and featured all remaining entries in the competition.
-The members of the jury consisted of Ramūnas Zilnys (music reviewer; first and second semi-final), Giedrė Kilčiauskienė (singer; first and second semi-final), Andrius Mamontovas (musician; first semi-final), Monika Linkytė (singer-songwriter; first semi-final), Jievaras Jasinskis (composer and musician; second semi-final), Leon Somov (producer and composer; second semi-final) and Gerūta Griniūtė (cultural presenter and event host; second semi-final).
-The top four entries advanced to the final from each semi-final, while the bottom entries were eliminated.

 Final

 The final of the competition took place on 15 February 2020 at the Žalgirio Arena in Kaunas and featured the remaining eight entries that qualified from the semi-finals.
 The final was the only show in the competition to be broadcast live; all other preceding shows were pre-recorded earlier in the week before their airdates.
 Jury voting in the final was decided by an eight-member Lithuanian panel and a three-member international panel.
-The members of the Lithuanian panel consist of Ramūnas Zilnys (music reviewer), Leon Somov (producer and composer), Vaidas Stackevičius (producer), Viktoras Diawara (singer and producer), Gerūta Griniūtė (cultural presenter and event host), Aistė Smilgevičiūtė (singer), Justė Arlauskaitė-Jazzu (singer) and Simona Albavičiūtė-Bandita (radio host).
-The international panel consisted of Zita Kaminska (Latvian director and producer), Myles Jessop (British artist agent) and Anthony Marshall (British songwriter, producer and musician).
-"On Fire" performed by the Roop was selected as the winner after gaining the most points from both the jury vote and the public vote.
-In addition to the performances of the competing entries, Jurijus opened the show with the 2019 Lithuanian Eurovision entry "Run with the Lions", while the interval acts included juror Jazzu performing the songs "Welcome", "Dumblas" and "Wild", and Samanta Tīna performing the 2020 Latvian Eurovision entry "Still Breathing".
+"On Fire", performed by the Roop, was selected as the winner after gaining the most points from both the jury vote and the public vote.
+In addition to the performances of the competing entries, Jurijus opened the show with the 2019 Lithuanian Eurovision entry "Run with the Lions", while the interval acts included juror Jazzu performing the songs "Welcome", "Dumblas", and "Wild", and Samanta Tīna performing the 2020 Latvian Eurovision entry "Still Breathing".

 Due to the high influx of SMS votes, around 25,000 televotes were delayed and not considered in the final score.
-TCG Telecom contacted the organisers the following day and, in co-operation Grand Thornton Baltic, adjusted the scores.
-These changes did not change the final ranked order but increased The Roop's winning margin.
+TCG Telecom contacted the organisers the following day and, in co-operation, Grand Thornton Baltic adjusted the scores.
+These changes did not change the final ranked order, but increased The Roop's winning margin.